Traveling to Athens? Consider taking an Athens food tour: it’s an appetizing way to get to know more about the culture and history of the city.

 Athens Meat Market

-We then strolled through the Varvakeios meat market, located between Monastiraki and Omonoia metro stations on Athinas street.
+Our food tour then continued through the Varvakeios meat market, located between Monastiraki and Omonoia metro stations on Athinas street.
 This is a true, traditional market that has been active since 1886.

 You’ll find almost ANY kind of meat you can imagine here, as well as seafood, fruits, and veggies.
 Locals love this market because you can find reasonable prices.